 The Iconic White Blazer

 The typical combination for the iconic white version is with jeans and a black T-shirt.
-Since color plays no role, you can try all the above styling inspiration as well.
-The look below pairs a white blazer with a black leather skirt.
+Because color plays no role, you can try all the above styling inspiration as well.

 How to Style a Short Sleeve Blazer